olimoser/computer-vision-drone/README.md

 ### Team

-We work at codecentric in Karlsruhe Germany. codecentric encourages every employee to start innovative projects and we have one day per week to work on them ...
+We work at [codecentric](https://www.codecentric.de/) in Karlsruhe and Hamburg, Germany. codecentric encourages every employee to start innovative projects and we have one day per week to work on them ...
 We are hiring ;)

 * Tobias Schaber
 * Raphael Manke